deadlyvipers/dojo_rules/introduction.md

-#Hello my name is tony
+# Hello my name is tony
-+ My favorite code school path is Git and JS
++ My favorite path from Code School is Git